Permutative Preference Alignment from Listwise Ranking of Human Judgments: Permutative Preference Alignment

 Similar to the original NDCG, but with the gain function $G(\cdot)$ replaced by $\widehat{G(\cdot)} = \widehat{P} \cdot G(\cdot)$ to ensure proper alignment between gains and discounts.
 The estimated gain at rank $j$ can be interpreted as a weighted sum of all gains, where the weights are given by the entries in the $j$-th row of $\widehat{P}$.
 Since $\widehat{P}$ is a row-stochastic matrix, each row sums to one, though the columns may not.
 This can cause $\widehat{G}$ to disproportionately influence the NDCG value at certain positions.
-To address this issue, Sinkhorn scaling \citep{sinkhorn} is employed on $\widehat{P}$ to ensure each column sums to one.
-Then we get the NeuralNDCG \citep{neuralndcg} formula:
+To address this issue, we use the Sinkhorn scaling \citep{sinkhorn} on $\widehat{P}$ to ensure each column sums to one.
+Then we get:

-where $N_k^{-1}$ represents the $\text{maxDCG@}k$ (for $k \leq K$) as defined in Equation \ref{ndcg}.
-The function $\text{scale}(\cdot)$ denotes Sinkhorn scaling, and $G(\cdot)$ and $D(\cdot)$ are the gain and discount functions, respectively, as in Equation \ref{dcg}.
+where $N_k^{-1}$ represents the $\text{maxDCG@}k$ (for $k \leq K$) as defined in Eq \ref{ndcg}.
+The function $\text{scale}(\cdot)$ denotes Sinkhorn scaling, and $G(\cdot)$ and $D(\cdot)$ are the gain and discount functions, respectively, as in Eq \ref{dcg}.
+The proposed PPA is illustrated in \Cref{fig:ill}.
 Intuitively, the gain function should be proportional to the label, effectively capturing the relative ranking of different responses.
-The discount function penalizes responses appearing later in the sequence, as in many generation or recommendation tasks the focus is on the top-ranked elements, especially the first.
+The discount function penalizes responses appearing later in the sequence, as in many generation or recommendation tasks, the focus is on the top-ranked elements.
 Thus, higher-ranked responses have a more significant impact on the overall loss in NeuralNDCG.
 Further illustrations are provided in Appendix \ref{appendix_sort}.